alukach/slides-2025-foss4g-stac-auth-proxy/slides.md

 1. target most common needs
 2. embrace for existing open standards
-3. mininize configuration overhead via sensible defaults
+3. minimize configuration overhead via sensible defaults
 4. usable as a standalone service or customizable with code

 ---